-A project for a large area like this one contains a high degree of complexity, being composed by a series of activities, some stages of approval by third parties, and some strategic decisions to be taken, taking into account the desired speed, the risks involved, and the amount of Credits to be earned.
+A project for a large area like this one has to it a high degree of complexity, being composed of a series of activities, some stages of approval by third parties, and some strategic decisions to be taken, taking into account the desired speed, the risks involved, and the amount of Credits to be earned.

-The VCS / VERRA platform will be used, which is currently the most renowned in the international voluntary carbon credits market.
+The VCS / VERRA platform will be used, currently the most renown in the international voluntary carbon credits market.